 Any contingent consideration to be transferred by the acquirer will be recognized at fair value at the acquisition date.
-Contingent consideration classified as an asset or liability that is a financial instrument, is measured at fair value with changes in fair value recognized either in profit or loss.
+Contingent consideration classified as an asset or liability that is a financial instrument and within the scope of PAS 39, Financial Instruments: Recognition and Measurement, is measured at fair value with changes in fair value recognized either in either profit or loss or as a change to OCI.
+If the contingent consideration is not within the scope of PAS 39, it is measured in accordance with the appropriate PFRS.
 Contingent consideration that is classified as equity is not remeasured and subsequent settlement is accounted for within equity.